8 When Words Were Spoken

 Aside from structure, not all vowels or even consonants appear in each language.
 Within the Caddoan and Muskogean languages, for example, only three vowels exist–Caddoan (e, a, o) and Muskogean (i, a, o), though not necessarily pronounced as in English.
 Alternatively, languages such as Natchezan, Tunican, Chitimachan, and Dhegiha Siouan each have five vowels (a, e, i, o, u).
 But consonants vary as well.
 While Chitimachan contains the five vowel sounds, there are no R’s or D’s within the language itself, much like what Father Du Ru experienced among the Bayougoulas.
 And too, languages possessed and still do retain some onomatopoeic words.
 Take the term for owl in Cherokee.
 The word Oogugu quite literally sounds like an owl when spoken.
 Or pakpakhayi, the Biloxi term for woodpecker.[39]

 Although each language family had numerous Native nations under its umbrella, this did not always mean that the related nations understood each other.
-Let’s examine the Quapaws, Omahas and Osages, for example.
-These nations were a part of the Dhegihan Siouan language family.
+The Quapaws, Omahas and Osages, for example, were a part of the Dhegihan Siouan language family.
 As tradition has it, when these groups separated, the Quapaws went down stream, the Omahas went upstream, and the Osages went to the middle waters.
 But over the years of separation, words diverged.
-As you can see in Table 3, there are many similarities, but subtle differences as well partly due to the individuals who recorded words, but also due to changes in the languages over decades of separation between the various groups.
+As seen in Table 3, there are many similarities, but subtle differences as well partly due to the individuals who recorded words, but also due to changes in the languages over decades of separation among the groups.
 Watch this video to learn more about migration and language among the Dheghia Sioux.

 Table 3 – Dhegiha Siouan Language Family[40]